zrzhao/zrzhao.github.io/_posts/2020-6-6-webscraping.md

 ---
 layout: post
-title: First web scrapping projet
+title: First web scraping projet
 ---
-In recent weeks, just finished my first `Python` webscrapping project.
+I just finished my first `Python` webscrapping project.
 It was to capture information about thousands of projects from an online governmental database.
-In a series of posts, I am writing down some key steps in developing the codes, in particular, some obstacles I encountered, and the solutions or get-arounds.
+Here I am writing down some key steps in developing the codes, in particular, some obstacles I encountered, and the solutions or get-arounds.
 Notes and references for myself, and, a [PoW](https://en.wikipedia.org/wiki/Proof_of_work).

 # Open the webpage